 The yellow-twig dogwood is a stunning ornamental shrub that can add a touch of elegance to any garden.
 It has bright yellow branches that contrast beautifully with its deep green leaves, making it a perfect choice for adding color to your landscape.
 The flowers of the yellow-twig dogwood are small and white, making it an ideal choice for any garden or landscape design.

-See also What is Yerba Mate Plant
+See also What is Yucca Plant

 Low Maintenance